fruitsaladchan/dash/README.md

 # dash

-- dashboard that uses fastapi and python for backend and react for frontend
+- dashboard that uses python with fastapi + psutil for backend and react for frontend
-- (im working on making a docker file to make setup easier)

 # install